stoorps/vib-rs/README.md

 [![Build](https://github.com/stoorps/vib-silverblue/actions/workflows/build.yml/badge.svg)](https://github.com/stoorps/vib-silverblue/actions/workflows/build.yml)

 # vib-rs
+Currently, this is a repo for all of my vib crates.

 ## vib-api
 Rust library for creating vib plugins easily.
 This includes macros, and models for the Recipe passed in by vib.

+There is an example repo [available here](/examples/example-plugin/).

 Example code:
 ```Rust